Every spider has the ability to bite; this is a fact. It is often their response if they sense danger. But what if a spider bites you?

 The jumping spider is one of the most common types of spiders you may come across.
 We know that they are small and cute.
 But what happens if you do get bitten by one?

 Jumping spiders, like all spiders, have a fight or flight instinct.
 When they feel threatened, their first reaction is usually to flee.
 But if they are unable to escape, they will turn to biting as their last resort.
+This is common for wild jumping spiders that have found their way indoors; as people try to catch them, these spiders can become afraid and try to defend themselves.

 It is understandable why jumping spiders feel threatened when a human approaches them.
-We are much larger than they are and can easily crush them, so they will bite as a means of self-defense.
+People are much larger than they are and can easily crush them, so they will bite as a means of self-defense.

 There are several signs that a jumping spider may feel threatened and could bite.
 If you see a spider exhibiting any of the following behaviors, it is best to leave it alone: